arendjr/text-clipper/README.md

 The string to insert to indicate the string was clipped.
 Default: `'…'`.

+Note that the indicator is never inserted if only whitespace remains after the clipping point.

+### insertIndicatorAtLinebreak

-Note the indicator is only inserted when the clipping doesn't occur at a line-break.
+Whether the indicator should be inserted when the text is clipped at a linebreak.
+Default: `true`.

 ### maxLines